ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 create_perturbed_table(data, geog, tab_vars, record_key, ptable)

-- data - a data.table containing the data to be tabulated and perturbed.
+- data - a pandas dataframe containing the data to be tabulated and perturbed.
 - geog - a string vector giving the column name in 'data' that contains the desired geography level you wish to tabulate at, e.g. ["Local_Authority", "Ward"].
 This can be the empty vector, geog=[], if no geography level is required.